Key takeaways:

 A report by Research and Markets points out that IoT fleet management contributed the most revenue to the logistics market among all other divisions of the IoT in logistics market from 2014 to 2019.
 This is partly due to enabling real-time fleet visibility.
 Vehicles, containers, and even valuable parcels can be equipped with sensors.

 For identifying locations, logistics companies use private or public IoT networks.
 If using private networks, companies can place gateways in warehouses between which vehicles travel.
 When using public networks, companies usually get data from operator platform gateways put on roadside posts.
+With the implementation of an IoT data analytics platform, these systems can provide deeper insights into the collected data, optimizing operations further.

 Agriculture